mroelandts/CustomKeyboard/Readme.md

 ### Non-Windows system usage:

-The Keyboard should finish setting on windows pc **first** ,Then plug into other OS.
+The Keyboard should finish setting on windows pc **first**, Then plug into other OS.
 If you are using MacOS, the "Win" key is equal to "command" and "alt" = "option".

 ### Software related: